Brian Dooreck MD

 Breaking Down Lactose Intolerance

-Lactose intolerance affects many people worldwide, and some people don't even know that they're lactose intolerant.
-This blog post explains more about the causes, symptoms, and ways to treat lactose intolerance.
+Lactose intolerance affects many people worldwide; some don't even know they're lactose intolerant.
+This blog post explains the causes, symptoms, and ways to treat lactose intolerance.

 Have you ever felt an upset stomach after drinking a glass of milk or having a milkshake?